fearless0611/fearless0611/README.md

 - 👋 Hi, I’m @fearless0611
-- 👀 I’m interested in ... python and c programming
+- 👀 I’m interested in ... python, c, Java, Powershell
 - 🌱 I’m currently learning ...python
 - 💞️ I’m looking to collaborate on ... c programming
-- 📫 How to reach me ...

 <!---
 fearless0611/fearless0611 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.